UltraNurd/plugin-sample/README.md

 3. Go to the Plugins administration page ( *eg* `http://sho.rt/admin/plugins.php` ) and activate the plugin.
 4. Death to triangles!

+This plugin requires that the mbstring module be enabled in your PHP install.

 License
 -------
 YOURLS License: Do whatever the hell you want with it.